msecrist-couchbase/smallcb-training-capella/README.md

   or new outbound connections from the host via Security Rules on the private network?

-SECURITY: remove ability to strace in production?
-  CVE-2014-4699: A bug in ptrace() could allow privilege escalation.
-Docker disables ptrace() inside the container using apparmor, seccomp and by dropping CAP_PTRACE.

 SECURITY: docker build can set ulimits and optional security-opts?
   See: